 Other MCAT studying tips on where you might find a quiet place to concentrate:

-- A local park or green area where you can spread out your books, notes, and devices without just enough people nearby to be safe.
+• A local park or green area where you can spread out your books, notes, and devices with just enough people nearby to be safe.
 Also, a bathroom close by wouldn’t hurt.

 The first thing we recommend is that you perform a sort of audit of the distractions around you.
 That is, try studying for a few days in your room and casually see what bothers you.
 In particular, try to gauge whether the distractions at home are similar to what you might reasonably experience in an MCAT testing center, or whether they’re more serious.

 As examples, say that the air conditioner in your building is loud, or that you have a roommate with the annoying study habit of sighing loudly and rustling his papers.
-These are absolutely within the realm of possibility of distractions you could experience during your actual MCAT, so it’s advisable to stay where you’re at and see if you can get used to them!
+These are absolutely within the realm of possibility of distractions you could experience during your actual MCAT, so it’s advisable to stay where you are and see if you can get used to them!

 Regardless of the source of the noise or the type of distraction, one thing we highly recommend for distraction-free MCAT studying is a cheap noise-canceling headset.
 This helps enormously, and it’s something you’ll be given access to during your official MCAT, so it’s an opportunity to mirror test-like conditions—a win-win!